Talha4g/sales-analysis-tool/README.md

 ## License ⚖️

-© 2024 PepsiCo, Inc. All Rights Reserved.
+© 2024 Talah Tanveer.
+All Rights Reserved.
 This software is proprietary and confidential.